0xSpaceShard/starknet-devnet/README.md

 curl -X POST http://<HOST>:<PORT>/load -d '{ "path": <PATH> }' -H "Content-Type: application/json"
 ```

-Currently, dumping produces a list of received transactions that are stored on disk.
+Currently, dumping produces a list of received transactions that is stored on disk.
 Conversely, loading is implemented as the re-execution of transactions from a dump.
 This means that timestamps of `StarknetBlock` will be different.

 ### Loading disclaimer

 Dumping and loading are not guaranteed to work cross-version.
 I.e. if you dumped one version of Devnet, do not expect it to be loadable with a different version.

-If you dumped a Devnet utilizing one class for account predeployment or with blocks-on-demand mode (e.g. the default `--account-class cairo0` and/or `--blocks-on-demand`), you should use the same options when loading.
+If you dumped a Devnet utilizing one class for account predeployment (e.g. `--account-class cairo0`), you should use the same option when loading.
+The same applies for dumping a Devnet in `--blocks-on-demand` mode.

 ## Restarting